Register for a session below to learn more about the 2021 season. Get your questions answered.

 All communications related to COVID-19 and plans for summer 2021 will be posted here.

 The following link has mandatory pre-camp requirements.
-Additional details will be provided related to pre-camp symptom monitoring and pre-camp testing in May.
+Additional details related to pre-camp symptom monitoring and pre-camp testing will continue to be posted on this page.

 If any changes to the list occur prior to the start of camp, a new list and updates will be posted here.